mcharmas/Android-ReactiveLocation/README.md

 How to use it?
 --------------

-For now it is not available in Maven Central so you have to clone it, install it to you local maven repo by ```gradlew build install``` and use it as dependency in your project along with Google Play Services and RxJava.
+Library is available in maven central.
+Just use it as dependency in your *build.gradle* file along with Google Play Services and RxJava.

+    dependencies {
+        ...
         compile 'pl.charmas.android:android-reactive-location:0.1@aar'
         compile 'com.google.android.gms:play-services:4.1.32'
         compile 'com.netflix.rxjava:rxjava-android:0.16.1'
+    }

 Sample
 ------